 This module allows you to start thinking about the idea of luxury and how it can be defined.
 You will consider the luxury sector of the market and explore the global significance of luxury jewellery brands.
 You will consider the significance of brand heritage and observe visual merchandising and customer behaviour associated with British luxury culture.

-Set by an external client or agency, you’ll be given a professional brief that requires creative and professional problem solving.
-Where appropriate, the project may involve interdisciplinary collaboration with students from other programmes.
-In this way, it reflects the collaborative, flexible nature of employment within the creative industries.
+It is an opportunity for you to engage in a professional manner with an aspect of your subject area, which contributes to the development of employability skills within the supportive infrastructure of the University.
+Where appropriate, the project may involve interdisciplinary collaboration with students from other courses.
+In this way, it reflects the collaborative, flexible nature of employment within the Creative Industries.

 During your final year, you will be introduced to further theoretical study of horological mechanisms, and advanced design and technical skills.
 Greater employability skills are developed, alongside the production of a 'masterpiece' that will summarise and demonstrate your knowledge and skills acquisition.

 In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits):

 The purpose of the module is to enable you to undertake a sustained, in-depth and theoretically informed research project exploring an area that is of personal interest to you.
 It is important that we can support you appropriately, so you will be guided towards choosing a research topic which is relevant to your discipline and in which your lecturers have expertise.
 The outcome may take the form of a written dissertation or a practice-based portfolio.

 This module will enable you to further develop the practical & professional skills required to become a professional horologist, by practicing and mastering complex skill based competencies required by the global industry, and so enhance your employability potential.

 Studied full-time over three years, the course is practice-led, with the majority of your assessment via coursework.
 You will also undertake exams, some of a practical nature to align with industry experience.